django-auth-ldap/django-auth-ldap/docs/source/reference.rst

 groups.
 The corresponding field in a user's profile is set to ``True`` or ``False`` according to whether the user is a member of the group.

+Values may be strings for simple group membership tests or :class:`~django_auth_ldap.config.LDAPGroupQuery` instances for more complex cases.

 This is ignored in Django 1.7 and later.